Levantine archaeology: Archaeology in the West Bank

-Notable findings and sites

 Belameh

 Belameh, located a little over one mile (1.6 km) south of Jenin, is an important Bronze Age site identified with the ancient Ibleam, a Canaanite city mentioned in the Egyptian Royal Archive that was conquered by Thutmose III in the 15th century BCE.
 Ibleam is also mentioned in three passages of the Hebrew Bible.
 The location was called Belemoth during Roman-Byzantine times, and Castellum Beleismum in the Crusader sources.

 The site was initially discovered by Victor Guérin in 1874, then by Gottlieb Schumacher in 1910, and Bellarmino Bagatti in 1974.
 Later on, excavations in Khirbet Belameh, led by Hamdan Taha of the Palestinian Antiquities Department, began in 1996.
 These have focused on a water tunnel carved out of rock sometime in the Late Bronze or Early Iron Age that connected the city at the top of the hill to its water source at the bottom, a spring known as Bir es-Sinjib.
 The tunnel allowed inhabitants to walk through it undetected, particularly useful during times of siege.
 There is evidence that the tunnel fell into disuse in the 8th century BCE, and that the entrance was subsequently rehabilitated some time in the Roman period, while the site itself shows occupation into the medieval period.
 Plans have been drawn up to turn the site into an archaeological park.
 G. Schumacher had described the water tunnel in 1908, and a small-scale excavation was conducted by Z. Yeivin in 1973.
 The water passage of Belameh is important for the understanding of ancient water systems in Palestine.